Building a Pivot Table in SQLite

 );

-The pivot_vtab command takes three arguments:
+pivot_vtab takes three arguments:

 The extension does the rest: